zinkem5/as3-manual/as3_manual.md

 ```

-Once the configuration is applied, a GET to the same endpoint produces the current configuration.
+Once the declaration is POSTed, a GET to the same endpoint will retrieve the current declaration.
+The current declaration is the *source of truth* of the BIG-IP configuration.

 ### GET /mgmt/shared/appsvcs/declare